Connecting new developments: 17 FAQs answered

 A nominal P20 White Telecommunications Conduit should be used (with a 23mm internal diameter).
 This should connect to the property boundary from the point of the proposed external nbn™ utility box (located at the premises).

 Please note that no more than two pre-formed bends (300mm radius) should be used between the premises and property boundary.
-To make it easy, NBN Co has a full checklist for ensuring lead-in conduit compliance.
+To make it easy, we have a full checklist for ensuring lead-in conduit compliance.

 Updates for my address